Also check out: Building a Better Wiki: Franchise Logos!

 - Add all portraits to the wiki page, in the correct franchise gallery.
 Create a new gallery if necessary.

-As you can see, the images are consistent and translate well into icons which appear throughout the wiki.
-This format should work for 90% of the characters in our database, with the exceptions being things like small Pokémon and Digimon (particularly the ones that are basically talking heads) in which case we can just use 300 x 300 images.
+As you can see, the images are consistent and translate perfectly into icons which appear throughout the wiki.
+This format should work for 90% of the characters in our database, with the exception of some non-humanoid characters like small Pokémon and Digimon, monsters, and sentient objects, in which case we can just use 300 x 300 images.

-Though obviously, if you have a nice full-size image of a character, why not put it in the article itself?
+Now you might be asking; well that's great, but what if I have a nice full-size image of a character?
+What do I do with that now?
+Simple; why not put it in the wiki article itself?
 Add a paragraph talking about the character design and throw that image in there!

 For those of you having trouble resizing and cropping images, here's a tutorial to hopefully make things a little easier.
 This tutorial uses Paint.NET, a free image editor for Windows (sorry Mac/Linux users) though if you use Adobe Photoshop this guide may still be helpful.